themeteorchef/exporting-data-from-your-meteor-application/exporting-data-from-your-meteor-application.md

 Here, we're adding two dependencies: [JSZip](https://www.npmjs.org/package/jszip)—what we'll use to create our zip file—and [json2xml](https://www.npmjs.org/package/json2xml), what we'll use to generate an XML file on the server.
 Once you've updated your `packages.json` file, save it and each package will be installed.

-Before we dig in, we need two more packages from Atmosphere: `harrison:papaparse` and `pfafman:filesaver`.
+Before we dig in, we need two more packages from Atmosphere: `harrison:papa-parse` and `pfafman:filesaver`.
 In our terminal and from within our project's directory:

 <p class="block-header">Terminal</p>